Congressional leaders reach a tentative deal to avoid government shutdown. But Ukraine aid stalls

 WASHINGTON (AP) — Congressional leaders announced Wednesday they have reached a tentative agreement to prevent a government shutdown for now, days before an end-of-the-week deadline that risked shuttering some federal operations.

 Under the new plan, Congress would temporarily fund one set of federal agencies through March 8 and another set through March 22.
-In the meantime, Congress would intend to pass packages of legislation to fund the government for the remainder of the budget year.
+In the meantime, Congress will try to pass packages of legislation to fund the government for the remainder of the budget year.

 But there was no immediate plan to approve the $95 billion emergency national security funds for Ukraine, Israel and other allies.